numerica-ideas/community/java/java-interview-questions-and-answers-beginner/README.md

   There are two types of constructors:

-  1. *Default Constructor*: In Java, a default constructor is the one that does not take any inputs.
+  1. *Default Constructor*: In Java, a default constructor does not take any inputs.
 In other words, default constructors are the no-argument constructors that will be created by default in case you have no other constructor defined by the user.
 Its main purpose is to initialize the instance variables with the default values.
 Also, it is mainly used for object creation.

-  2. *Parameterized Constructor*: The parameterized constructor in Java is the constructor which is capable of initializing the instance variables with the provided values.
+  2. *Parameterized Constructor*: The parameterized constructor in Java is the constructor that is capable of initializing the instance variables with the provided values.
 In other words, the constructors which take the arguments are called parameterized constructors.

-**17. What are different between constructors and methods**
+**17. What are the differences between constructors and methods**

   Constructor is used for initializing the object state whereas the method is used for exposing the object's behavior.
 Constructors have no return type but methods should have a return type.
 Even if It does not return anything, the return type is void.
-If the constructor is not defined, then a default constructor is provided by the java compiler.
+If the constructor is not defined, then a default constructor is provided by the Java compiler.
 The constructor name should be equal to the class name.
 A constructor cannot be marked as final because whenever a class is inherited, the constructors are not inherited.
 A method can be defined as final but it cannot be overridden in its subclasses.

 **18. Difference between method overloading and overriding**